Refactorings by Stakeholder Concerns

 (Hide Details )

-There are many reasons to change an API (not just refactorings) [@StockerZimmermann2021].
+There are many drivers for changing an API [@StockerZimmermann2021].
 APIs should be changed as much as required and as little as possible, and ripple effects be avoided.
-One of the first steps in related maintenance tasks is to determine which parts of the system should be changed.
-An API whose endpoints have clearly separated concerns and distinguished roles helps developers to quickly understand the API.
+One of the first steps in maintenance tasks is to determine which parts of a system have to be changed.
+Separation of concerns tends to make changes smaller, but also adds to the amount of dependencies between system parts.

 - Relax Evolution Strategy